xenit-eu/dynamic-extensions-for-alfresco/documentation/DE_Specific_Extension_Deps.md

 ## ClassNotFoundException

-When using libraries such as Hibernate or Spring's @Configuration support, you may encounter `ClassNotFoundException`. (ie. references to cglib)
+When using libraries such as Hibernate or Spring's @Configuration support, you may encounter `ClassNotFoundException` (ie. references to cglib).

 The reason for this is dynamic loading of classes that the bnd tool can not detect from your compiled .class files.